nicsig/config/.vim/after/plugin/README/README.md

               Btw, that's what the documentation of `Abolish.vim` recommends.

-## What's the purpose of `tidy_tab_completion.vim`?

-Use it to remove  a command which you never use and  pollute your tab completion suggestions.

-## What's the purpose of `nop.vim`?

-Use this file to disable a keysequence (`nno <key> <nop>`).

 ##
-# Debugging
+# Guard
-## Why can the files in this directory interfere when I debug my setup?

-When you want to debug Vim by starting it like this:

-        $ vim -Nu /tmp/minimal_vimrc

-You still source all these files, which may interfere.
-You may be able to reproduce a bug, that no one else will.

-## How to prevent it from happening?

-Disable `'loadplugins'` (see `:h load-plugins`):

-        $ vim --noplugin -Nu /tmp/minimal_vimrc
-                │
-                └─ same as:    --cmd 'set noloadplugins'

-As a  convenience, we've  defined an  abbreviation in  `~/.zshrc` to  easily and reliably start a Vim session with no custom config:

-        Jv

-    →

-        vim -Nu /tmp/vimrc -U NONE -i NONE --noplugin │
-                └─ can be tweaked,
-                   because `Jv` is an abbreviation which will be expanded, not an alias

----

-But an issue remains.
-Your custom plugins in `~/.vim/after/plugin` and the ones in $VIMRUNTIME can not be sourced separately:

-         • you either source both
-         • or none (`--noplugin` or `-u NONE`)

-If you don't like this, you can temporarily rename this directory into `my_plugins` (outside the rtp).

 ## Should I put a guard in those files?
+Why?

 If you can, yes.

-If we  temporarily disable a  plugin in our  vimrc, its configuration  should be disabled too, to not interfere.

-Note that these  guards don't replace the previous solutions  (including the one relying on `--noplugin`):
+A script  shouldn't be  sourced if  the plugin it  configures has  been disabled while we debug some issue (`$ vim -Nu /tmp/vimrc`).
+Otherwise, you may be able to reproduce a bug, that no one else will.

-        - for some files, you can't write a guard.
+Note that for some files, you can't write a guard:

-          For example:

         • nop.vim
-              • tidy_tab_completion
-              • undotree.vim
+        • matchparen_toggle.vim
-              • vimtex.vim
+        • tidy_tab_completion.vim

-        - you still have files in `~/.vim/plugin`, and you can't put a guard in those (because, when  they're sourced, you don't know  yet whether the plugin you're setting up will be sourced).
+## Which template should I follow?

+           ┌ load the script only if it makes sense
+           │ (i.e. the plugin it configures has been loaded) │
+           ├───────────────────┐
+        if !exists(g:loaded_...)
+            finish
+        endif

+Or:

+        if stridx(&rtp, 'vim-...') == -1
+            finish
+        endif

+Note that the  name of the plugin  does not necessarily begin  with 'vim-', it's just a widely adopted convention.
+Adapt the first template to the plugin you're working on.

+Use the second one if the author of the plugin forgot to set a guard.

 ##
 # Misc